-Name: Name of Workshop / Conference: Date of Workshop / Conference: 1.
-What was the main focus of this s workshop / conference?
+Name: Name of Workshop / Conference:

+Date of Workshop / Conference:

+1. What was the main focus of this workshop / conference?

 2. What did I learn?

-3. How might I use this at Harriso on Township School / Pleasant Valley School?
+3. How might I use this at Harrison n Township School / Pleasant Valley School?

 4. Who can I informally share this with in our school district?

 5. What questions do I still have?

-6. Mileage Reimbursement: Yes INO If yes, how many miles
+6. Mileage Reimbursement: Yes

+(please provide docur mentation)

-APPENDIX J
+APPENDIX K